minetest/minetest/doc/server_side_movement.md

 # Server side movement validation

-(This document is expected to be removed before the server side movement validation is merged.)

 ## Start

-The entire system starts when the server sends the first player position and requests an "control log".
+The entire system starts when the server sends the first player position and requests a "control log".
 The control log protocol / format is versioned; the server sends the highest version number of control logs that it supports, or 0 if no control log is required.
 From this point on, the client sends the control log in the highest version that it supports itself and that is less or